 Restorative Dentistry: Dental Implants and More

-People lose teeth prematurely for a variety of reasons, including trauma, periodontal disease, decay, excessive tooth wear, or even an eating disorder.
-Whatever the cause, losing a tooth can be very distressing.
-Missing teeth can affect eating, speech, self-confidence, and appearance.
-The gap resulting from a missing tooth may prompt adjacent teeth to shift and destabilize the bite.
 With modern dental techniques available today, there’s no excuse to go through life with missing teeth.
 When treated by an experienced prosthodontist such as Dr. James M. Stein, dental implants, crowns, and bridges can achieve exceptional results.